openhab/openhab-docs/tutorials/beginner/configuration.md

 We left at the [start page]({{base}}/tutorials/beginner/1sttimesetup.html) before showing you the differences of the UIs.
 Now click on the "PAPER UI" link and you will be taken to the "Inbox".
-The inbox is the place where you can discover/add new "things" (i.e. Zwave devices, Hue lamps, network devices and so on).
+The inbox is the place where you can discover/add new "things" (i.e. Z-Wave devices, Hue lamps, network devices and so on).

 ![](images/picture_04.jpg)

 In order to be able to add new things, at first you must install the corresponding binding for that type of thing.
-I.e. if you want to control your Zwave devices, you have to install the Zwave binding.
+I.e. if you want to control your Z-Wave devices, you have to install the Z-Wave binding.
 If you want to control your Hue lamps, you have to install the Hue binding etc.

 The installation is done on the "Add-ons" page in the left menu.